whamtet/launchpoint/README.md

 This will spit out `i18n.txt` which contains all the English phrases.
 To add e.g. Japanese, put matching phrases below each line of English.
 Next save the file with its language code `resources/i18n/jp.txt`.
-Finally add an entry to `simpleui.launchpoint.web.views.lang/lang-disp` to make it available for users.
+Finally add an entry to `simpleui.launchpoint.web.views.lang/lang-disp` so that it becomes an option in the footer popup.